sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 The system-on-chip device at the heart of the C2 is Amlogic S905, also known as a "meson" SoC.

-We create that root directory, and initialize our build environment.
+We create that root directory, and initialise our build environment.
 Remember to use the Docker container from here on:

 ```text